germankay/ckanext-selfinfo/README.md

 4. Restart CKAN.
 For example if you've deployed CKAN with Apache on Ubuntu:

      sudo service apache2 reload

-## Config settings

-None at present

-**TODO:** Document any optional config settings here.
-For example:

-	# The minimum number of hours to wait before re-checking a resource
-	# (optional, default: 24).
-	ckanext.selfinfo.some_setting = some_default_value

 ## Developer installation